p-lange/Clockworld/Rules/TURNS AND ACTIONS.md

 * **Ram** - Slam your vehicle or mount into an adjacent vehicle or mount, causing them to lose Control.
 If your opponent Reacts by Swerving, you reduce their Control by however much you beat their Check.
 If your opponent does not Swerve, they lose Control equal to your total Check.
 * **Resist** - Resist the effects of mental assault, such as Distract or Persuade.
 The GM could also call for a Resist Check to stay awake for a long period of time or remain focused despite distracting circumstances, or when you are Targeted with certain Contests.

 ## Move
 Moving encompasses all manner of movement, including traversing obstacles and challenging environmental situations.
 Simply walking or running does not require a Check.
-If there are obstacles in your way, such as walls, gaps, or bodies of water, you may have to make Move Checks to traverse them.
+If there are obstacles in your way, such as walls, gaps, or bodies of water, you may have to make Checks to traverse them.
 These do not take a separate Action, they are simply made as part of your Move.
 The GM determines the Rank of the obstacle, which you must overcome with a Check, likely using the Athletics Skill.
 This follows the same structure as a Task (see below).
 If you succeed on the Check, you successfully traverse the terrain.
 If you fail, your Move stops and you cannot Move any further with that Action.

 When you Move, you are assumed to be Facing in the direction you are Moving.
 If you wish to be Facing a different direction than the way you’re Moving, your Speed is reduced by half.

 You may choose your Facing at the start and end of your Turn.
 As a Reaction, you can change your Facing at any time.

 **Sneaking**: When you Move, you may attempt to do so Sneakily.
 At the end of your Movement, roll a Sneak Rank Check and compare it to the Perceive Ranks of those that could see or hear you.
 Characters whose Perceive you beat are Unaware of you and your Movement as long as you had Cover or Concealment throughout the Movement.
-If you Moved more than half your Speed while Sneaking, you are Distracted on the Sneak Check.
+If you Moved more than half your Speed while Sneaking, you Low Roll the Sneak Check.

 You may also attempt to perform any other Action Sneakily.
 Simply roll the Sneak Check once you have completed the Action to determine who was Unaware.